Spring Term Refund Distribution Schedule

 If a credit is still remaining on the account after all charges have been paid and, if necessary, unearned aid has been returned then a refund is issued.

-Approximately two weeks after the semester financial aid disbursement date Customer Account Services will resume normal credit balance refund processing.
+Approximately two weeks after the financial aid is applied to NDSU account balances, Customer Account Services will resume normal credit balance refund processing.

 Enrolling in Direct Deposit decreases the risk of checks being lost or stolen.
 Funds are also recieved more quickly than when a paper check is mailed.